The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals

 \section{Introduction}

 Scattering amplitudes of strings are of central importance to string theory, and may be a way to connect this theory to high energy physics.
-The $g$-loop amplitude for closed orientable strings with $n$ insertions, $\mA_{g,n}$, is given as an integral over the moduli space of Riemann surfaces with genus $g$ and $n$ punctures, $\mM_{g,n}$ \cite{Green_Schwarz_Witten_2012, Polchinski:1998rq, Polchinski:1998rr}.\footnote{Depending on the string theory and scattering processes, the worldsheet geometry can also involve boundaries or be non-orientable.} The main focus of this paper are one-loop amplitudes, which for closed oriented strings with $n\geq 2$ insertions take the schematic form,\footnote{An $i$ is included in the measure to ensure the measure is real, $id\tau\wedge d\bar\tau=2dx\wedge dy$ for $\tau=x+iy$.
+The $g$-loop amplitude for closed orientable strings with $n$ insertions, $\mA_{g,n}$, takes the form of an integral over the moduli space of string worldsheets with genus $g$ and $n$ punctures, $\mM_{g,n}$ \cite{Green_Schwarz_Witten_2012, Polchinski:1998rq, Polchinski:1998rr, Friedan:1985ge, Moore:1986rh, Verlinde:1987sd}, or related geometries~\cite{Donagi:2013dua, Sen:2014pia, Sen:2015hia}.\footnote{Depending on the string theory and scattering processes, the worldsheet geometry can also involve boundaries or be non-orientable.} The main focus of this paper are one-loop amplitudes, which for closed oriented strings with $n\geq 2$ insertions take the schematic form,\footnote{An $i$ is included in the measure to ensure the measure is real, $id\tau\wedge d\bar\tau=2dx\wedge dy$ for $\tau=x+iy$.

 }